olafurpg/migrate4s/docs/developers/before-you-begin.md

 - If you are doing a one-off migration script for your company codebase then it might be OK to manually fix trickier corner cases.
-- If your linter catches critical production bugs it's maybe OK that it has a few false positives.
-If your linter catches low-importance bugs like enforcing a code style then false positives are not acceptable.
+- If your linter detects serious production bugs it's maybe OK that it has a few false positives.
+If your linter reports low-importance issues like "method name should start with lowercase character" then false positives are not acceptable.

 ## What diff does the rewrite produce?

 Before implementing a rule, it's good to manually migrate/refactor a few examples first.
-Manual refactoring is great to discover corner and estimate how complicated the rule needs to be.
+Manual refactoring is great to discover corner cases and estimate how complicated the rule needs to be.

 ## Who will use your rule?